gothicmuppet/career2/index.md

 - Investigate reasons why client websites are down to prevent client from losing any business from its customers.
 - Contribute 92% of the Selenium project as an automated tester.
 Test automated scripts with input validation to ensure good security posture.

-## Performance Stress Tester, April 2017 to January 2019
+## Performance Stress Tester, March 2017 to January 2019
 - Help coach coworkers on passing security plus.
 - Standard security posture making sure sensitive documents and computers locked when away at random times.
 - Overlay system baselines with current system performance trend analysis.